microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

 };
 ```
 `IRTSPServerControl::StartServer()`
-Starts the server by listening for incomming connections
+Starts the server by listening for incoming connections

 `IRTSPServerControl::StopServer()`
  Stops listening to incoming connections and terminates existing connections/sessions